-3-6-1 Eight Channel Memory Configuration
+3-5-1 Eight Channel Memory Configuration

-This motherboard provides 32 DDR5 memory sockets and supports Eight Channel Technology.
+This motherboard provides 32 DDR5 memory slots and supports 8-Channel Technology.
 After the memory is installed, the BIOS will automatically detect the specifications and capacity of the memory.

-3-6-2 Removing and Installing a Memory Module
+3-5-2 Installing the Memory

 Before installing a memory module, make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the memory module.

-Be sure to install DDR5 DIMMs on to this motherboard.
+Be sure to install DDR5 DIMMs on this motherboard.